alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-We now know that this is basically a getter for the `RemoteAuthProvider` implementation we chose using the `AuthProviderConfiguration` enum.
+is just a convenience getter for the `remoteAuthProvider` stored as an associated value on the `AuthProviderConfiguration` enum.

-You made it this far!
+Congrats on making it this far!
 It's time to sign in!

 <h3>AuthManager Sign In Flow</h3>

-Let's perform a fully synchronized sign in on the `AuthManager`:
+Let's perform a fully synchronized sign-in on the `AuthManager`:

+Here's the sign-in method signature:

 <div class="impl">